rpm-software-management/rpm-web/user_doc/autosetup.md

 ## Automating patch (and source) declarations

 While typically patch and source names tend to be descriptive for humans, making automating the declarations impossible, some upstreams (for example bash and vim) provide bugfixes by serially numbered patches.
 In such cases automation can be taken one step further by programmatically generating the patch declarations as well.
 As of this writing there are no specific helper macros for performing this, but for example the embedded Lua interpreter can be used for the purpose:

 ```
 %{lua:for i=1,45 do print(string.format("Patch%u: bash42-%03u\n", i, i)) end}
 ```

-On spec parse, the above expands to as many patch declarations (best inspected with 'rpmspec --parse <spec>'):
+On spec parse, the above expands to as many patch declarations (best inspected with `rpmspec --parse <spec>`):

 ```
 Patch1: bash42-001
 Patch2: bash42-002